savioshaju/Multimodal-Emotion-Recognition/README.md

 - sadness
 - surprise

-The project fundamentally compares speech, text, and fusion methods to isolate which data modality provides the richest emotional signal and to observe if a multimodal fusion strategy successfully leverages both modalities simultaneously.
+The project comparatively evaluates speech-only, text-only, and multimodal fusion approaches for emotion recognition to isolate which data modality provides the richest emotional signal and to observe if a multimodal fusion strategy successfully leverages both modalities simultaneously.

 ---